Grahack/EmuLisp/README.md

 * [Github pages](http://grahack.github.io/EmuLisp/)
 * [Github repo](https://github.com/Grahack/EmuLisp/tree/npm) (`npm` branch)

+# Instructions

     npm install emulisp -g

 will make a command available:

 * `pil-njs-w` on Windows,
 * `pil-njs` on the other plaforms.

+This command should work as the beloved `pil`.

 # Maintainer's note